Analyzing CCUR (CCUR) and Its Peers

-CCUR (OTCMKTS: CCUR) is one of 69 publicly-traded companies in the “Nondepository credit institutions” industry, but how does it compare to its rivals?
-We will compare CCUR to similar businesses based on the strength of its risk, valuation, institutional ownership, earnings, profitability, dividends and analyst recommendations.
+CCUR (OTCMKTS: CCUR) is one of 69 publicly-traded companies in the “Nondepository credit institutions” industry, but how does it contrast to its rivals?
+We will compare CCUR to similar businesses based on the strength of its analyst recommendations, institutional ownership, profitability, valuation, earnings, risk and dividends.

+48.7% of shares of all “Nondepository credit institutions” companies are held by institutional investors.
+1.9% of CCUR shares are held by insiders.
+Comparatively, 14.2% of shares of all “Nondepository credit institutions” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

+CCUR has a beta of 0.55, indicating that its share price is 45% less volatile than the S&P 500.
+Comparatively, CCUR’s rivals have a beta of -0.44, indicating that their average share price is 144% less volatile than the S&P 500.

 |CCUR